ibm-cloud-docs/cloud-object-storage/basics/firewall.md

 1. Specifiy a list of IP addresses in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing){: external}, for example `192.168.0.0/16, fe80:021b::0/64`.
 Addresses can follow either IPv4 or IPv6 standards.
 1. Click **Add**.
 1. The firewall will not be enforced until the address is saved in the console.
 Click **Save all** to enforce the firewall.
-1. Note that all objects in this bucket are only accessible from those IP addesses.
+1. Note that all objects in this bucket are only accessible from those IP addresses.

 ### Remove any IP address restrictions
 {: #firewalls-console-disable}